"When I keep my mind off what I am doing, I do my best work."

 I am happy to participate in Open Studio Hartford at Arbor Art Center (the same building as Real Art Ways) when artists throughout the city of Hartford open their studios to the public in many different locations.
 This annual event takes place in early November each year.
-This year November 12-13 please join me in my new studio 220.
-I will be joined this year by potter Ginny August.

 It was a very special to me to hold my first Solo show at the Chase Family Gallery of the Mandell JCC in West Hartford, CT.
 Over 50 works of art were part of my show "Random Acts of Color".
 The show was very well received and I am so grateful to have been offered this opportunity to exhibit my work in one of the most beautiful and exciting galleries in the Greater Hartford region.